OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 5. Software needs to be tested on full datasets such as CDSS basin datasets, for each response file and program option.
 	1. For example, check water balance.
 6. Software needs to be tested on daily and monthly datasets.

-The level of effort for the above needs to be addressed by implementing standard test protocols that rely on automation.
-This is in progress and is ongoing as the OpenCDSS project protocols are adopted by various persons that are involved with StateCU.

 The StateCU testing approach is being updated to be more rigorous and automated: